 Then read on, and let’s think about what we can do.

 But as we’ve travelled to less developed countries in Asia, Africa, and the Middle East, we’ve realised that the global plastics recycling problem is massive.
-Much bigger than us and how much we hate sorting trash.
+Much bigger than us and our distaste for sorting trash.

-Often, as we’re setting up a good shot for our blog or social media, we see trash in the frame.
-Sometimes it’s just a few bottles or scraps of plastic but often there’s a large pile of it.
+Often, as we’re taking photo of a nice scene, we see trash in the frame.
+Sometimes it’s just a few bottles or scraps of plastic, but often there’s a large pile of it.
 We at times frame the photo so the trash isn’t in it, or know we’ll retouch the photo later.

 But we felt guilty about this from the beginning.
 Over time, we began to adjust our attitude — just one of the ways in which living long-term in places started to affect us.